-Figure 1.1: Counties and multi-county monitoring regions discussed in this report 4 Figure 1.2: Population in Colorado from 1970 to 2030 11 Figure 1.3: Map of Colorado with an inset map of the Denver metropolitan area showing the location of all monitoring sites operated by the APCD and listed in Table 1.2.
-For the purpose improving the readability of the map, labels for monitoring sites in Fort Collins, Grand Junctic Pueblo and Colorado Springs have been combined under a single label.
-Detailed site information including AQS identification numbers, site descriptions and histories, addresses and coordinat monitoring start dates, site elevations, site orientation/scale designations, etc., can be found Appendix A of this document. on, ion, es, 1 in
+Figure 1.1: Counties and multi-county monitoring regions discussed in this report 4 Figure 1.2: Population in Colorado from 1970 to 2030 Figure 1.3: Map of Colorado with an inset map of the Denver metropolitan area showing the location of all monitoring sites operated by the APCD and listed in Table 1.2.
+For the purpose of improving the readability of the map, labels for monitoring sites in Fort Collins, Grand Junction, Pueblo and Colorado Springs have been combined under a single label.
+Detailed site information, including AQS identification numbers, site descriptions and histories, addresses and coordinates, monitoring start dates, site elevations, site orientation/scale designations, etc., can be found in Appendix A of this document Appendix A or this document